Tishbe Vineyard, Gilead, Israel, 877 BCi

 Elijah stalked from the well to the donkey pen, yanked a pitchfork from the haystack, and made three quick thrusts into the belly of an imaginary slaver.

 Sword school.
 Dad had laughed, but Tubal the blacksmith made weapons.
 Elijah slapped his long, skinny waist.
 How cool to strap on a blade for their next trip to the King’s Highway.

-Donkeys sucked water from the narrow stream in the southeast corner or nosed around the feed trays and lipped at small drifts of hay.
+Donkeys sucked from their water barrels or nosed around the feed trays and lipped at small drifts of hay.

 He forked more hay in and filled the trays.

 While Balak and Balaam crunched hay, Elijah brushed fingers over his throat.
 Scabs formed over the slaver’s pin-pricks, yet the memory of the little girl’s eyes and the slaver’s grip remained raw.
 “If I were you, Lord, I’d bring my finger and smush that guy.”
-He poked at a rail on the fence and twisted his wrist as if obliterating a centipede.
+He poked at a stall door and twisted his wrist as if obliterating a centipede.

 Elijah stepped out to the haystack.
 The breeze from the vines told of grapes fallen and fermented.
 Streaks of light in the east chased away stars, leaving a luminous blue constellation.

 The Lord looked over the shoulders of those very stars onto the fields of Kasran.
 Why did he turn his head when kidnappers snatched that girl?
 Did it pain him to watch the thick man hammer that chain on her ankle?

-Nathan opened the door.
+Nathan trotted down the steps.
 “Load ’em up, Lijah.”
 He hopped through the grass barefoot, sandals in hand.
 “Twenty skins of Tishbe wine for Dad’s friends in Jabesh.”
 He paused.
 “What’s wrong?”

 “That little girl.”
 Elijah stabbed the pitchfork into the haystack.